Hello again! It is the blog How Unique Japan! How are you?

 It belonged to a very famous and tough military commander in Japan.
 His name was Yukitaka Sanade (真田 幸隆).

 The Six Coins had wild meaning due to the Age of Civil Wars (just before the Edo era).
-At that time, so many commanders in each area tried to rule all of Japan.
+At that time, many commanders in each area tried to rule all of Japan.
 That means wars were everywhere.
 He was born in such a cruel time.

 But why does it have the six coins?
-The idea is from Buddhism religion.
-That says, the dead people would go to the side of the river flowing between reality and another world.
-Past people need to use the small boat moored on the shore.
-Interestingly, the cost to use it is six coins.
+The idea is from the Buddhist religion.
+That says, the dead people would go to the other side of the river flowing between reality and another world.

 Fun fact